hyperledger/besu-docs/docs/public-networks/reference/cli/subcommands.md

 You can specify the ending index (exclusive) of the block range to import with `--end-block`.
 If omitted, all blocks after the start block will be imported.

 You can specify multiple `--from` arguments.
 This can be useful when blocks have been exported over time to multiple files.
+If multiple files are provided they will be read in the order specified in the command.

 Including `--skip-pow-validation-enabled` skips validation of the `mixHash` when importing blocks.